Siege of Bergen op Zoom (1622): Background

 The Spanish had besieged the city before in the Autumn of 1588.
 Led by the Alexander Farnese, the Duke of Parma the Spanish failed to take the city which had been composed of Dutch, English and Scots.
-The population of Bergen Op Zoom was divided between Protestants, who favoured resistance and Catholics, who favoured a Spanish conquest.
+The population of Bergen op Zoom was divided between Protestants, who favoured resistance and Catholics, who favoured a Spanish conquest.

 Siege

 Spinola tried a feigned manoeuvre by sending a part of his army under Hendrik van den Bergh to Cleves, and another part under Luis de Velasco to Steenbergen, which was consequently conquered by Velasco.

 But the city did not fall because it was supplied by sea.
 Furthermore, the Dutch Navy regularly bombarded the Spanish, causing many casualties.
 The young Michiel de Ruyter was one of these gunners.

 The Dutch called on the German mercenary armies of Mansfeld and Christian of Brunswick to relieve the city.
 The Spanish sent their Palatian Army under Córdoba to intercept them, resulting in the Battle of Fleurus, Belgium on 22 August.
 Although the Germans lost thousands of men there, in the end Córdoba could not hinder their orderly departure towards Bergen.

 In September 1622, when Spinola and Velasco seized Steenbergen, they moved to besiege to Bergen op Zoom.
 Prince Maurice, realising Spain's intentions, detached fourteen companies of English and Scots under Sir Robert Henderson as well as eleven companies of Flemings, Walloons and French to both reinforce and command the garrison in Bergen op Zoom.
 The English and Scots were allocated the South side of the defence of the town.

 On 16 August the English Scots seized high piece of ground near the Antwerp gate and commenced constructing a half moon.
 The Spanish then attempted to retake this position but were repelled three times; a fourth attempt broke into the trenches but the English and Scots held firm.
 Henderson seeing the difficulty they were in, according to a chronicler at the battle, then led a massive sally of three or four thousand men from the garrison, with the Scots and English in the vanguard, the Dutch in the middle, and the French in the rear.
 In the battle, which "lasted a night and a whole morning," Henderson was killed.
-The chronicler's description of his death is so colourful and rich that it is important to note here:
+The chronicler's description of his death rich and colourful: